yukikoafuso/yukikoafuso.github.io/_posts/2017-06-13-project-vizio-pq-campaign.markdown

 - Drive brand awareness for VIZIO, a leading consumer electronics company
-- Showcase superior picture quality on VIZIO TVs/displays, through beautiful and bright images of the Star Wars movie
+- Showcase superior picture quality on VIZIO TVs, through beautiful and bright images of the Star Wars movie
 - Promote XLED, one of VIZIO's main picture quality technologies

 <br>